haoyangofficial/haoyangofficial.github.io/_pages/about.md

 I was born and raised in Zhongshan, Guangdong.
 My hobbies are music, coffee, coding and snooker.

 This website is maintained on an occasional basis.
-Last update: Jul.
-19th, 2025.
+Last update: Aug.
+1st, 2025.